Playbooks Integrations

 Integration Security Model

-1. Service Authentication: Each integration uses service accounts
+1. Service authentication — each integration uses service accounts with scoped permissions

-3. Audit Logging: All playbook operations are logged enabling full tracing and error identification.
+4. Audit logging — all playbook operations are logged, enabling full tracing and error identification